Bexarotene is a type of cancer drug called a retinoid. It is also known as Targretin.

 It is a treatment for advanced skin lymphomas called cutaneous T cell lymphomas.
 These include mycosis fungoides and Sezary syndrome.

 Bexarotene is a retinoid.
-Retinoids are drugs related to vitamin A. They work by slowing or stopping the growth of cells.
+Retinoids are drugs related to vitamin A. They work by slowing or stopping the overgrowth of normal cells.

 Bexarotene is a capsule.
 You take the capsules once a day.
 The number of capsules you take each day depends on your individual needs.

-Swallow the capsules whole with plenty of water.
+Swallow the capsules whole (do not chew) with plenty of water.
 You take them with food or immediately after eating.
 Don't take bexarotene on an empty stomach.

 Whether you have a full or empty stomach can affect how much of a drug gets into your bloodstream.